wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     ![Template Editor URL](../images/working-with-business-rules/template-editor-url.png)

     !!!info
-        The default URL is `http://localhost:9390/template-editor` .
+        The default URL is `http://localhost:9390/template-editor`.
+If required, you can change the host name (i.e., `localhost`) or the web UI application name (i.e., `template-editor`).
+For instructions, see [Changing the IP address and Context Path of SI Tooling](../setup/change-hostname-and-context-path.md).

 3. The Template Editor opens as follows.